 Kasich’s executive order will give the task force 90 days to examine Ohio’s current ability to identify victims.
 The board of the task force will be comprised of representatives from youth prisons, public safety departments, state health and human services and the state Cosmetology Board (some trafficking is suspected in nail salons, which the Cosmetology Board oversees).

-There’s currently no state funding set aside for the task force; the task force will work with Ohio Attorney General Mike DeWine’s Human Trafficking Commission to buffer already existing efforts.
+There’s currently no state funding set aside for the task force; the task will work hand-in-hand with Attorney General Mike DeWine's Human Trafficking Commission to buffer already existing efforts.

 At any given point in time, an estimated 2.5 million people across the world are subjects of forced labor (including sexual exploitation) as a result of human trafficking.